llm-operator/docs/docs/source/multi_cluster_deployment.rst

 components in GPU compute clusters.

-LLMariner can be deployed into multiple GPU clusters, and the clusters can span across multiple cloud providers (including GPU specific cloud like CoreWeave) and on-prem.
+LLMariner can be deployed into multiple GPU clusters, and the clusters can span across multiple cloud providers (including GPU specific clouds like CoreWeave) and on-prem.

 .. image:: images/multi_cluster.png